amacdonaldai/AI-Empowerment/README.md

 # AI-Empowerment & Immersion
-A location for all files related to AI Empowerment Training.
+Welcome to the AI Empowerment for Teams workshop repo, here you will find prompts, configs and liinks to CustomGPTs that will be used throughout the day.

 We have a fantastic day planned with 80% of your time being spent experimenting (FAFO) and exploring the various tools and methods.
 Theory is kept to a minimum.
 No technical (Einstein) knowledge is required.